-That’s why I vowed to get this sorted and am delighted that, together with other Norfolk MPs and the A47 Alliance, over the last five years we have dualled the A11 and secured £300m of funding to start dualling the A47.
-The investment in the A11 and A47 means that, for the first time ever, Norwich is now connected to the motorway and dual carriageway network.
+That’s why I vowed to get this sorted and am delighted that, together with other Norfolk MPs and the A47 Alliance, over the last five years we have dualled the A11 and secured £300 million of funding for the North Tuddenham-Easton stretch of the A47 (with early works having now begun, and full works due to commence in 2022).

 Making sure our area has proper 21stC transport infrastructure is vital to us all.
 I will continue fighting for investment and upgrades in our roads to make sure we have the safe, modern transport links we need.

 For updates on my work on this project, please do regularly check this page.